Cogno-Marco/smslibrary/README.md

 ```java
 SMSMessageHandler.getInstance(customStrategy);
 ```
-This must be done before using any other constructors or methods from the library.
-If this is not done, or if the argument of `getInstance()` is `null`, `DefaultSMSMessageParsingStrategy` will be used.
+This can be done only once, and before using any other constructors or methods from the library.
+If this is not done at the beginning, or if the argument of `getInstance()` is `null`, `DefaultSMSMessageParsingStrategy` will be used.

 ### Creating a new message
 When you want to send a message you should create it first to make sure it's valid: